zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-developerInit.md

 For more information about key components of an Extension, see [portalfx-extensions-key-components.md](portalfx-extensions-key-components.md).

-For more information about building a Hello World context pane in an extension, see [portalfx-extensions-helloWorld.md](portalfx-extensions-helloWorld.md).
+For more information about building a Hello World extension, see [portalfx-extensions-helloWorld.md](portalfx-extensions-helloWorld.md).

+For more information about building an extension with TypeScript decorators, watch the video that is located at [https://ibizareflectorprod.blob.core.windows.net/public/video.html](https://ibizareflectorprod.blob.core.windows.net/public/video.html).

 <a name="setting-up-for-azure-portal-development-create-a-blank-extension"></a>